erayerdin/omniscient/README.md

 If they expose anything other than primitive types (such as a struct instance), it must be created as a model under a submodule inside `/src-tauri/src/models`.
 These models must be prepended with `#[derive(Debug, Serialize)]` (`Debug` for logging, `Serialize` to serialize and send to frontend) and `#[serde(rename_all = "camelCase")]` since camelCase is convenient on Typescript side.

 Since it is expensive to initialize [System](https://docs.rs/sysinfo/latest/sysinfo/struct.System.html) each time a command is invoked from the frontend, it is registered as a shared state in [main.rs](https://github.com/erayerdin/omniscient/blob/e102bd20e38472729ef6c00b36c705820d5b29f9/src-tauri/src/main.rs#L21). `System` is wrapped inside [SystemState](https://github.com/erayerdin/omniscient/blob/0467feb7e541d601dbfd4cb56c65526deccdb58c/src-tauri/src/states/system.rs#L11).
-It is a wrapper for `Arc<Mutex<System>>`.
-It is wrapped in `Mutex` because [refresh methods](https://docs.rs/sysinfo/latest/sysinfo/struct.System.html?search=refresh) in `*Ext` traits require mutable reference to cache system information inside `System`.
+It is a wrapper for `Arc<RwLock<System>>`.
+It is wrapped in `RwLock` because [refresh methods](https://docs.rs/sysinfo/latest/sysinfo/struct.System.html?search=refresh) in `*Ext` traits require mutable reference to cache system information inside `System`.
 It is also wrapped in `Arc` to send it to frontend side concurrently and safely.

+ > [!NOTE]
+ > One might ask `Mutex` could be used instead of `RwLock`.
+However, `Mutex` locks the inner state regardless its mutability.
+As Tauri works with IPC and utilizes message-passing between frontend and middle process concurrently, this leads to locks, thus performance bottlenecks. `RwLock`, on the other hand, provides infinite read access to its inner state while locks it when write access is required.

 So, when a command requires an instance of `System`, it should access it from the parameter signatured `system_state: tauri::State<SystemState>`, then lock it to get inner `System` instance, generally as such: